 - Products recalled due to an undeclared allergen may be a risk for anyone in your household with an allergy to that substance.
 If the product has never been served, throw it away or return it for a refund.
 If the product has been served, wash with soap and water any surfaces – plates, pots and pans, utensils, and counters – with which the product may have had contact.

 Learn more about how to clean your refrigerator because of a food recall.

 The Centers for Disease Control and Prevention (CDC) posts food safety alerts and investigation notices for multistate foodborne disease outbreaks.
 Click on the link below for a list of the latest outbreaks.

 What Is an Outbreak?

-When a foodborne disease outbreak is detected, public health and regulatory officials work quickly to collect as much information as possible to find out what is causing it, so they can take action to prevent more people from getting sick.
+A foodborne outbreak occurs when two or more people get the same illness from the same contaminated food or drink.
+When an outbreak is detected, public health and regulatory officials work quickly to collect as much information as possible to find out what is causing it so they can take action to prevent more people from getting sick.
 This action includes warning the public when there is clear and convincing information linking illness to a contaminated food.
-Outbreaks may be investigated by federal, state, and local public health and regulatory officials, depending on how widespread the outbreak is.
+Federal, state and local officials may investigate an outbreak, depending on how widespread it is.

 Separate government agencies are responsible for protecting different segments of the food supply.
-Click on an agency’s page below to see more information on current recalls and outbreak alerts.
+Click on an agency's page below to see more information on recalls and outbreaks.
 Your state or local public health agency may also list state-specific recalls and outbreak alerts on their websites.